KholdStare/kholdstare.github.com/_posts/2012-08-21-objects-and-threads-in-cpp-1.markdown

 Person* heapPerson = new Person("Jack");
 {% endhighlight %}

 What happens, is we allocate memory (either on the stack or on the heap), for the object's members.
 So in this case, <code>m_name</code>, <code>m_socialInsuranceNumber</code> and <code>m_age</code>.
 And nothing else- that is all we need to know about that particular instance of the class.
 Specifically, we do not care about the method implementations- those are already in memory as part of the executable.

 {% assign diagram = "objects-in-memory" %}
+{% assign caption = "A program running in memory." %}
 {% include diagram.html %}

 Well, you might ask, if the methods are seperate from the object, how does this work: